The Paths to Choreography Extraction: Extraction from SP

 Observe that the self-loops are discarded because they do not go through a node with all $\circ$ annotations.
 From these SEGs, we can extract two definitions for $X$:

 Both of these definitions correctly capture all behaviors of the network. \end{example}

 A similar situation may occur if there are processes with finite behavior (no procedure calls): the network

 can be extracted to the choreography $X$, with $X=\com{\pid p.\pcont}{\pid q};X$, where $\pid r$ and $\pid s$ never communicate.
-For this reason, we require that if a node in a SEG has more than one incoming edge (it is a ``loop'' node) and contains processes with finite behavior, then these processes must be deadlocked (which is trivially verifiable, since they are finite).
+Hence, we require that if a node in a SEG has more than one incoming edge (it is a ``loop'' node) and contains processes with finite behavior, then these processes must be deadlocked (being finite, this is trivially verifiable).
 This ensures that if finite processes are able to reduce, they cannot be in a loop.

 \begin{definition} A SEG for a network $N$ is valid if all its loops: \begin{itemize} \item pass through a node where all recursive calls are marked with $\circ$; \item start in a node where all processes with finite behavior are deadlocked. \end{itemize} A network $N$ extracts to a choreography $C$ if $C$ can be constructed (as in Definition~\ref{def:extr_unsound}) from a valid SEG for $N$. \end{definition}